top of page

 Before Cameron was called into the family meeting in the bar, Jeannine asked me to help set the scene.

-“Hey - can you project those social media pictures onto the bar TV?”
+“Hey - can you project her social media pictures onto the bar TV?”

 “I think so.”